tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

  cap.
 Once this is done, "``tahoe ls fun:``" will list the contents of this directory.
 Use "``tahoe add-alias tahoe DIRCAP``" to set the contents of the default ``tahoe:`` alias.

+ Since Tahoe-LAFS v1.8.2, the alias name can be given with or without the trailing colon.

 ``tahoe create-alias fun``